-Murder case against man accused of killing Huntsville police officer bound over to Grand Jury, new details of case released
+Murder case against man accused of killing Huntsville police officer bound over to grand jury, suspect denied bond

 We also learned in the hearing that the house on Levert was secured by Clardy's wife on fairly short notice as the location for the drug buy to take place.

-Judge Tuten has not yet ruled on the defense’s motion to set bail for Brown.
+Monday evening Judge Tuten denied the defense's motion to set bail for Brown.
 The prosecution strongly opposed the request for bond, arguing that since they were seeking the death penalty Brown was a flight risk.
 They also argued given his lengthy criminal history, he is a danger to the community.

 Case Background